-We will also visit the 19th century Metropolitan Cathedral of Athens that houses the relics of two martyrs of the Ottoman occupation of Greece (1453-1821): St. Philothei (1522-1588), a nun renowned for her charitable work among the city's disenfranchised and poor, especially women, who was tied to a pillar and beaten to death by a band of Turks who had forced their way into her convent; and St. Gregory V, the patriarch of Constantinople who was executed by the Turkish government at the beginning of the Greek Revolution in 1821 by being hung from the doors of one of the churches in Constantinople.
-An Anglican minister, the Rev. Walsh, who was in Constantinople at the time, described Patriarch Gregory V's death in his memoirs, published in London in 1826: "The old man (he was close to eighty years old), was dragged under the gateway where the rope was passed through the staple that fastened the folding doors and was left to struggle in his robes in the agonies of death.
-His body, attenuated by abstinence and emaciated by age, had not sufficient weight to cause immediate death.
-He continued for a long time in pain which no friendly hand dared abridge and the darkness of night came on before his final convulsions were over."
+We also visited the 19th century Metropolitan Cathedral of Athens that houses the relics of two martyrs of the Ottoman occupation of Greece (1453-1821): St. Philothei (1522-1588), nun renowned for her a charitable work among the city's disenfranchised and poor. especially women, who was tied to a pillar and beaten to death by a band of Turks who had forced their way into her convent; and St. Gregory V, the patriarch of Constantinople, who was executed by the Turkish government at the beginning of the